Office BuildingHarding Hall

 Brookings, SD 57007

 BiographyDr.
-Zhiguang (Gerald) Wang joined South Dakota State University in 2009 after graduating from Florida International University.
-Dr. Wang, Associate Professor of Finance, currently teaches Business Finance, Investments and Student Managed Investment Fund and coordinates First Dakota National Bank eTrading Education Lab.
+Zhiguang (Gerald) Wang is DuBois Professor of Business Finance and Investments in Ness School of Management and Economics.
+Dr. Wang joined South Dakota State University in 2009 after graduating from Florida International University.
+He currently teaches Business Finance, Investments and Student Managed Investment Fund and coordinates First Dakota National Bank eTrading Education Lab.
 His research focuses on asset pricing and risk management in financial and agricultural commodity markets.
-He is particularly interested in volatility related research.
-His research articles have appeared in Review of Finance, the Journal of Futures Markets, Journal of Empirical Finance, Empirical Economics, Agricultural Economics, Canadian Journal of Agricultural Economics.
+He is particularly interested in volatility-related research.
+His recent research works are focused on Machine Learning and Market Microstructure.
+He enjoys the intersection of two disciplines: finance and applied mathematics/statistics.
+His research publications appear in finance and agricultural economics journals, including Review of Finance, Journal of Futures Markets, Journal of Empirical Finance, Journal of Commodity Markets, Agricultural Economics, and Canadian Journal of Agricultural Economics among others.
+He also serves on the Editorial Board of the Journal of Futures Markets.
 He has presented in numerous academic conferences and reviewed articles for academic journals.
-He is an associate editor for Journal of Futures Markets and the faculty advisor of the Investment Club and Student Managed Investment Fund.
+He serves on the Editorial Board for the Journal of Futures Markets and is the faculty advisor for SDSU Investment Club and Student Managed Investment Fund.

-Academic Interests/ExpertiseAsset Pricing; Derivatives (Financial and Commodities), Risk Management
+Academic InterestsAsset Pricing; Derivatives (Financial and Commodities); Risk Management; Volatility Modeling; Machine Learning; Market Microstructure.

 Academic ResponsibilitiesBusiness Finance